 Label the Bones

 Next, these little learners can work on labeling the bones with this printable.
 They form the skeleton in the middle, then label the pieces.
+Labeling is a great Bag of Bones learning activity for little learners.

 Where can you grab this Bag of Bones download?

 And yes, you guys… You can grab this whole pack and all the extra printables for free!!
+What a fun way to use Bag of Bones Learning Activity in your classroom with ease.

 You can grab this whole set of printables by clicking right here.